JBMembrado/Projects/README.md

 - **Jean-Baptiste:** Implementing the API usage of the discogs dataset.
 Writing the analysis of plots and coding the data story.
 Presenting the poster.

-- **Thomas:** Multiple analysis on the ADA Cluster, web-scrapping on Discogs' website.
+- **Thomas:** Multiple analysis on the ADA Cluster, web-scrapping on Discogs' website and analysis on the obtained data.

 - **Jan:** Implementing the plots on the data story.
 Writing the analysis of plots and coding the data story.
 Making first drafts of poster designs and layouts.